Skip to content

 How much does the DuPont Tychem 2000 cost?

-From $15.75 at the linked Amazon listing — single suits, so you can trial one size before committing to a case.
+From the listed price at the linked Amazon listing — single suits, so you can trial one size before committing to a case.
 Prices track the live Amazon listing.

 Is the DuPont Tychem 2000 waterproof?